u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 Efforts like Open Science have chipped away at these problems, but institutional inertia has limited progress.
 By pulling together ideas from Open Science and other recent proposals, I argue that two recent shifts -- 1) political upheaval in U.S. federal funding and 2) the rise of generative AI -- create a rare opening for new, enduring models of research funding and infrastructure.

-How did we get here?
-And what does a potential, new Scientific Operating System (SciOS) -- meaning the infrastructure, tools, norms, and institutions that support the full lifecycle of scientific inquiry -- for basic research entail?
+I further explore how we got to this point, and what a potential, new Scientific Operating System (SciOS) -- meaning the infrastructure, tools, norms, and institutions that support the full lifecycle of scientific inquiry -- for basic research might entail.

 ## Existing Framework for Scientific Progress